Bikeman868/NPL/docs/SYNTAX.md

 ## Application

-Application statements start with the reserved word `application`, followed by at least one space, then the name of the application as an identifier.
+Application statements start with the reserved word `application` followed by at least one space, then the name of the application as an identifier.
 This is usually followed by a scope block, but it's also permitted to have an application placeholder with no scope block, but in this case the application will not do anything if you run it.